Generic name: mesalamine (rectal) [ me-SAL-a-meen ]

 Before taking this medicine

-How should I use sfRowasa?
+How should I use sfRowasa rectal?

-Do not take rectal medicine by mouth.
-It is for use only in your rectum.
+Do not take a rectal suppository or enema by mouth.
+Use it only in your rectum.

-Wash your hands before and after inserting the rectal suppository.
+Wash your hands before and after using rectal medicine.

 Remove the wrapper before inserting the suppository.
-Avoid handling the suppository too long or it will melt in your hands.
+Avoid handling the suppository too long or it will melt.
 Lie on your back with your knees up toward your chest.
 Gently insert the suppository into your rectum about 1 inch, pointed tip first.

 Shake the rectal enema liquid well just before each use.